 Gift codes are only available for teachers/students who completed either course by March 17, 2015.
 We'll be emailing gift codes and a survey to teachers (Khan Academy) and students (Codecademy) by March 30.

-To receive the additional $1,000 gift code (see below) your students should fill out the survey in that e-mail.
+To receive the additional gift code your students should fill out the survey in that e-mail by April 14.
 For Khan Academy, the survey will be emailed to teachers to pass along to students.
 For Codecademy, the survey is emailed directly to students who completed the course.

 In collaboration with DonorsChoose.org, Google Made with Code is offering up to $2,000 (possibly more!) in classroom funding to teachers who successfully lead 10 or more U.S public high school students from groups traditionally underrepresented in computer science (girls, or boys who identify as Black, African American, Native American, or Latino) through either Codecademy or Khan Academy’s 15-hour intro to computer science course.

 To get started, check out our two CS course options from Codecademy and Khan Academy and decide which one you think is a better fit for your students.
 Each course takes about 15 hours to complete, so you can devote some class time, start an after school club, or host a coding weekend – how you incorporate the course is totally up to you.